jorgenschaefer/elpy/README.md

 If you want to use IPython (make sure it's installed), add:

 ```
-(pyde-use-ipython)
+(elpy-use-ipython)
 ```

-If you find the (Python Pyde yas AC Rope ElDoc Fill) mode line annoying, also add:
+If you find the (Python Elpy yas AC Rope ElDoc Fill) mode line annoying, also add:

 ```
-(pyde-clean-modeline)
+(elpy-clean-modeline)
 ```

 ## Keybindings